 I loved it as a teen, and I love it now.
 I wear other scents too, such as Shalimar, Opium and Pink Sugar, even straight Patchouli.
 Every woman wears what her body chemicals allow her to.
 That's what you have to remember.
 You can only try different fragrances and find what works for you.

 Mmmm… this is YUMMY!
-Who the heck doesn’t like root beer float anyway? :-) I have never sniffed the original/vintage & the new cologne is definitely on the ‘gourmand’ side of the spectrum rather than ‘whore’ (what a stir the original must have caused back in 1932!), but still, even in its current synthetic, chaste incarnation, Tabu is flat out A ZILLION times better than the boring, oh-so-predictable sugar bombs/fruitchoulis/fruity florals cluttering the perfume counters these days.
+Who the heck doesn’t like root beer float anyway? :-) I have never sniffed the original/vintage & the new cologne is definitely on the ‘gourmand’ side of the spectrum rather than ‘whore’ (the original must have caused quite a stir back in 1932!), but still, even in its current synthetic, chaste incarnation, Tabu is flat out A ZILLION times better than the boring, oh-so-predictable sugar bombs/fruitchoulis/fruity florals cluttering the perfume counters these days.
 If Tabu were the last surviving perfume on earth, I would wear it with pride.
-The fact that it was composed by the great Jean Carles (whose other masterpiece, Miss Dior, I will forever regard as the gold standard of the perfect floral leather chypre… & whose utter ruination by the evil IFRA I will forever mourn), makes me love this drugstore classic even more.
-And hey, Gloria Swanson & Ava Gardner reportedly wore this, which is good enough for me!
+The fact that it was composed by the great Jean Carles (whose other masterpiece, Miss Dior, I will forever regard as the gold standard of the perfect floral leather chypre… & whose utter ruination by the evil IFRA I will forever mourn) makes me love this drugstore classic even more.
+And hey, Hollywood legends Gloria Swanson & Ava Gardner reportedly wore this, which is good enough of an endorsement for me!
 Wonderful.
 Simply wonderful.

 Note: I have the 45ml Pure Spray Cologne in the cello/violin-shaped bottle.
-I don’t know how it compares to the regular cologne.
+I don’t know how it compares to the cologne in the bottles pictured above.

 *From Michael Edwards: